Playground Case Could Breach Barrier Between Tax Coffers, Religious Schools

 Well, maybe.
 To reiterate, a funny thing happened on the way to the Supreme Court.

-Last week the newly elected Republican Governor of Missouri, Eric Greitens, decided to change the state's longstanding policy on aid programs like this one — blaming "government bureaucrats" for the previous policy.
+Last week the newly elected Republican governor of Missouri, Eric Greitens, decided to change the state's long-standing policy on aid programs like this one — blaming "government bureaucrats" for the previous policy.

 "You sent me here to fight for all Missourians, and that includes fighting for and defending people of faith who are too often under attack," he said in a Facebook video ordering the Department of Natural Resources to lift its ban on state grants for religious organizations.